I know the wedding day timeline can be somewhat intimidating! So much to think about:

 7:30 Reception Begins!
 (120 minutes)

 This is when the bridal party lines up for introductions and the party begins!!
 By this part of the day, my timeline isn’t as strict.
 I work off of the natural light and so after the sun is set, my portrait time is over and I begin focusing on the reception events!
 Most major milestone moments (i.e. grand entrances and first dances, toasts in-between salad and dinner service, and cake-cutting right after dinner) can be done in 90 minutes.
-This leaves 30 minutes open for open dancing photographs.
-Some couples ops to add more hours here, if open dancing shots are really important to them, or if a grand exit is plans.
+This leaves 30 minutes open for open-dancing photographs.
+Some couples opt to add more hours here, if open dancing shots are really important to them, or if a grand exit is planned.

 10:30 The Exit